Lattice paths and the Rogers--Ramanujan--Gordon type theorems with parity considerations: Introduction

 In 2010, Andrews \cite{And10} put some parity restrictions on Rogers-Rmanujan-Gordon partitions, and derived series results.
 A part of results are about the partitions enumerated by $B_{k,a}(n)$ which have the addition restriction that the number of occurrences of even parts is even or the number of occurrences of odd parts is even.
 Andrews considered these partition numbers according to the parities of $k$ and $a$.
 He did not give these numbers in all conditions, though, at the end of his paper \cite{And10}, Andrews left the cases for the other values of $k$ and $a$ as open problems.
 In \cite{kur09,kur10}, Kur\c{s}ung\"{o}z obtained the infinite sunmmation form generating functions by employing Gordon marking of partitions.
-And then, in \cite{kim13}, Kim and Yee also obtained the infinite product generating functions for $W_{k,a}(n)$ and $\overline{W}_{k,a}(n)$ that were considered by Kur\c{s}ung\"{o}z.
+And then, in \cite{kim13}, Kim and Yee derived the generating functions in other cases to make the results complete.
 We summarize their results as follows. \begin{thm}[Andrews \cite{And10}, Kur\c{s}ung\"{o}z \cite{kur10}, Kim and Yee \cite{kim13} ] Suppose $k\geq a\geq 1$ are integers.
 Let $W_{k,a}(n)$ denote the number of those partitions enumerated by $B_{k,a}(n)$ with the added restriction that even parts appear an even number of times.
-Then we have if $k\equiv a \pmod{2}$
+Hence we have if $k\equiv a \pmod{2}$

 For $k$ and $a$ have different parities, there is